 Rule #1: Differentiate.

 The ability to differentiate has saved me so much time, heartbreak, drama, misery, self-hatred, and energy.
 I owe my life to differentiation.
 It’s not just the ability to differentiate between reality and your fears, it’s the ability to differentiate between your triggers and your truth.
 And once you are able to differentiate, you are then able to disable the mechanism that we ALL have – automatically pedestalling whatever/whoever has triggered us.

 It took about 15 minutes of social media staking to debunk most of what he said in his text.
 I found out that his fiancé had dumped him the week prior for many of the same reasons that our relationship had ended.
 So WHY was it still bothering me?
-I was in a great place in my life – I felt fulfilled, my business was growing, and the relationships in my life negated everything that my ex embodied.
-I kept reading and re-reading his text – at the mall, before I went to bed, at a red light, on the toilet while playing a depressing song on Pandora… everywhere.
-I got a high from reading it and because I read it so many times, I started to sensationalize, romanticize, obsess, and wonder if maybe… I should respond.
-Maybe he HAD changed.
-Maybe this breakup of his exorcized all of his psychological demons and he was no longer emotionally inept.
+I was in a great place in my life – I felt fulfilled, my business was growing, and the relationships in my life negated everything that he embodied.
+I kept reading and re-reading his text.
+I got a high from reading it and because I had read it so many times, I started to sensationalize, romanticize, obsess, and wonder if maybe… I should respond.
+Maybe he had changed.
+Maybe this breakup of his exorcized all of his psychological demons and he was no longer toxic.